The Complete Guide

 Many people dream of going into medicine to help others.
 But this dream usually comes with a big price tag in the form of a four-year bachelor’s degree, four more years of medical school, medical residency, and further specialized training.
 Between the time and tuition, most people give up on their dream.

-Luckily, a career as a medical billing and coding specialist allows you to help others without the need to obtain a medical degree.
+Luckily, a career as a medical billing and coding specialist allows you to help others and serve in the medical facilities in a crucial role, without the need to obtain a medical degree.
 Generally, you could receive certification in this field and be working in months rather than years!

 4. Catching Errors Can Save Lives

 It’s not just doctors that save lives; medical billing and coding specialists are sometimes heroes as well.
 Medical coding errors can often lead to deadly outcomes when an incorrect code leads to the wrong treatment.
 By ensuring all data entered is accurate, these medical professionals help doctors and nurses ‘do no harm’ to their patients.
-It is a huge responsibility that they undertake and ensure that the system is working smoothly for both healthcare providers as well as the patients.
+Medical coding and billing specialists are people with great attention to detail and take a huge responsibility to ensure that the system is working smoothly for both healthcare providers as well as patients.

 5. Many Different Career Settings to Choose From